 A project supported by The Exchange Collaborative Research Awards

-I am very excited to be working with Dr Jacqueline Taylor from Birmingham City University on a new collaborative research project.
+I am very excited to be working with Dr Jacqueline Taylor from Birmingham City University on a collaborative research project.

 ‘Rearrangements’ is a practical and creative interrogation of narrative form and structure, looking into how we construct meaning when we encounter artistic practice.
 ‘Rearrangements’ opens up a site of exchange between my work as a theatre-maker who experiments with form and Jacqueline’s academic specialism of l’écriture féminine, which proposes alternative linguistic structures, narratives and forms to create ‘other’ languages.